The Ellis Law Offices team

 Failure To Yield Accidents

 Many motor vehicle accidents are caused by the failure to yield the right of way.
-Oftentimes the failure to yield results in motor vehicle side impact collisions, car-pedestrian accidents, car-motorcycle and car-bicycle accidents.
+Oftentimes, the failure to yield results in motor vehicle side-impact collisions, car-pedestrian accidents, car-motorcycle and car-bicycle accidents.

 The term right of way refers to preference between two motor vehicles, a motor vehicle and pedestrian, or motor vehicle and bicyclist of which has the right to passage as they meet at the same place and time.
 Note that the individual or vehicle who has the right of way does not have an absolute right; in other words, the possessor of the right of way is not relieved from his duty to use reasonable care for his own safety and the safety of others.
 The general rule being, if a driver fails to comply with the right of way laws, then that driver is at fault.